Team building in the classroom: Which tools really work – from elementary school to secondary education

 6

-The Walking Loop is a shared fabric band that several people step into.
-Moving together, as a relay or synchronized group – sounds harmless and turns out to be a real coordination test.
+The walking loop is a shared fabric band that several people stand on together.
+Moving together, as a relay or synchronized group—sounds simple but turns out to be a real coordination test.

-Hard to beat in school sports or at sports festivals: immediate movement, immediate laughter – and the game genuinely trains team coordination, balance, and communication.
+Hard to beat in school sports or sports festivals: instant movement, instant laughter—and the game genuinely trains team coordination, balance, and communication.

 Promotes coordination, balance, and team spirit